ojdkbuild/ojdkbuild/README.md

 FAQ
 ---

+Question 1:

-Q: Will [Red Hat, Inc.](https://www.redhat.com/en) provide any technical support for the binaries distributed through this project?
+ - Q: Will [Red Hat, Inc.](https://www.redhat.com/en) provide any technical support for the binaries distributed through this project?
-A: No.
+ - A: No.

+Question 2:

-Q: Is this project endorsed by upstream [OpenJDK](http://openjdk.java.net/) project?
+ - Q: Is this project endorsed by upstream [OpenJDK](http://openjdk.java.net/) project?
-A: No.
+ - A: No.

+Question 3:

-Q: Will any questions about the [TCK](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) be answered (regarding this project)?
+ - Q: Will any questions about the [TCK](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) be answered (regarding this project)?
-A: No.
+ - A: No.

 Update schedule
 ---------------